infinum/eightshift-docs/website/docs/basics/wp-cli.md

 ## Options and commands

 When you type each command in the terminal, it will do some action.
-Some commands will ask you for additional parameters that you can see if you run the `command name` and `--help` like this:
+Some commands will ask you for additional parameters.
+You can see them if you run the `command name` and `--help` like this:

 `wp boilerplate create_config --help`